-Our sincere appreciation goes to the public Board members, appointed by the Ministry of Health, as well as to our public representatives appointed by the Board for providing their valuable public perspective.
+Our sincere appreciation goes to the public Board members, appointed by the Minister of Health, as well as to our public committee and advisory group members appointed by the Board for providing their valuable public perspective.

-Thank you to our elected Board members for all their time and dedication to the College and to those registrants who were appointed and contributed countless hours to the different committees and working groups.
-Your continued commitment, either as Board or committee member, is inherent to the success of the College to effectively regulate optometry, in the public interest.
+Thank you to our elected Board members for all their time and dedication to the College and to those registrants who were appointed and contributed countless hours to committees and working groups.
+Your continued commitment is critical to the success of the College to effectively regulate optometry in British Columbia in the public interest.

-Finally, and most importantly, thank you to all the College staff for their dedication and hard work throughout the year.
-You continue to rise to all the challenges placed before you, and have achieved this by creating a respectful, collaborative, and productive workplace culture.
+Most importantly, thank you to the College staff for their dedication and hard work throughout the year.
+You continue to rise to all the challenges placed before you, especially in the face of Covid-19, and have achieved this by creating a respectful, collaborative, and productive workplace culture.

-Dr. Justin Asgarpour Chair Dr. Dale Dergousoff Registrar/CEO
+Dr. Sally Donaldson Chair 300

+Mr. Rick C. Gambrel Registrar/CEO

+Ryl